 Notes

-Feel free to add 1/2 cup rice or quinoa to simmering soup.
+See Variations in the post above.
+Feel free to add 1/2 cup rice or quinoa to the simmering soup.
 Or add a can of whitebeans.
-You can also add pasta ( about 4 ounces) but I prefer to cook pasta and rice noodles separate and ladel the soup overtop cooked noodles.
-Up to you.
-Feel free to toss in veggies, kale, spinach, etc.
+You can also add pasta ( about 4 ounces), but I prefer to cook pasta and rice noodles separately and ladle the soup overtop cooked noodles, to keep the broth clear.

 Instant Pot: Set Instant pot to “saute” function and heat the oil.
 Add onion, garlic and ginger and saute 3-4 minutes until fragrant.
 Add broth, water, salt, pepper, bay, white pepper and chicken thighs, give a stir.
 Pressure cook on high for 12 minutes.
 (If using breasts, pressure cook 8-10 minutes depending on size).
 Manually release.
 Shred chicken with two forks.
 Season with lemon juice.
 Taste, adust salt.
 Follow the rest of the instuctions above.